UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 maps the key [Project] to [frapo:Project] (from the [SPAR] ontologies [FRAPO] ontology), which in turn MAY have a [funder] property.

-Likewise, schema.org does not have a way to represent research equipment so DataCrate uses the [frapo:Equipment] class.

 A [Dataset] has no contactPoint property, unlike [DCAT], so following the example set by Google in their guidelines for dataset markup, the